MalphasWats/hawk/articles/creating-the-schematic.markdown

 **Now is also a good place to save the schematic if you haven't already.**

+Now we'll add a button so we can reset the MCU when we're frustrated that it isn't doing what it's supposed to be because we wrote the wrong code but haven't accepted that yet.

+Press *A* to add a symbol, navigate to *Switches* and find the SW_Push symbol.
+It doesn't really matter too much which switch symbols we use for a simple Single-pole-single-throw switch, but this is technically the *proper* one.

+![Push Switch][018]

+Double-click to choose the symbol then click somewhere on the schematic to place it.

+Use the *C* key to duplicate the *reset* label and connect it to the left-hand lead of the switch symbol.

+Next duplicate a *GND* symbol from somewhere and place it *near* the right-hand lead:

+![Reset Circuit][019]

+You *could* simply connect the *GND* symbol to the switch, but I think it looks a little bit cluttered, so instead, we'll leave a little gap and use the *Wiring tool* to connect the symbols.

+Press the *W* key to choose the wiring tool and then click the little circle stuck to the end of the right-hand lead of the switch symbol, then move your mouse, drawing a green wire behind and click the little circle at the top of the *GND* symbol to connect them together:

+![Complete reset circuit][020]

+So now we have *A*, *P*, *M*, *E*, *R* and *W* shortcuts.
+All well worth remembering.

+All development boards need an LED, otherwise how are you supposed to write a Blink program for it?
+Let's add one.

+Start off by adding a new *Global Label*, call it *LED* and orient it *Right*:

+![LED Label][021]

+Connect it to *pin 13* of the MCU.

+Next, press *A* to add an LED symbol.
+Whilst the symbol browser has an LED section, all the symbols in here appear to be special ones.
+We just want the LED symbol in the *Device* category.
+I prefer the *LED_Alt* version.
+Double click it and then place it somewhere on the schematic.

+![LED symbol][022]

+Next, add a resistor (or duplicate the one from the reset pull up), place it near the LED symbol and edit its value to 1k.
+Now, duplicate the *LED* label, rotate it and connect it to the left-hand lead of the LED.
+Finally, duplicate a *GND* symbol and place it near the right-hand lead of the resistor:

+![LED Circuit][023]

+Now we can use the *W* key to switch to wiring mode and connect the circuit:

+![Complete LED circuit][024]

+Now is a good spot to annotate the schematic **and save it**:

+![Annotated Schematic][025]

 [001]: screenshots/001-new-kicad-project.png
 [002]: screenshots/002-new-kicad-schematic.png
 [003]: screenshots/003-adding-a-component.png